 However, during this challenging period GRV Media has provided an invaluable opportunity to students, and given them experience, hope and a much-needed foot in the door at a time when the job market is more daunting than ever!
 GRV Media has offered Goldsmiths students a diverse, hands-on experience that will prepare them well to enter the modern media landscape”

-GRV Media’s network of 68 websites saw 280m users in the second quarter, with a record 450m page views and 2bn ad impressions.
-With over 1m YouTube subscribers, Q2 saw 10m video views.
+GRV Media’s network of 68 websites saw continued growth in the second quarter, With over 1m YouTube subscribers, Q2 saw 10m video views.
 Q3 is expected to see continued sustainable growth.

 For academic enquiries and further details about our workplace programmes and opportunities please contact us here.